Bartlesville Radio » News » Bartlesville Police Arrest Attempted Kidnapping Suspect

 UPDATE: Bartlesville Police Department

 The suspect, Mr. Wilson, has been taken into custody in Tulsa.
 We thank the Tulsa Police Department for their assistance in bringing a timely solution to this issue.
+KWON reached out to Captain Andrew Ward for an update.

 ORIGINAL STORY: